Akkjon/close-milestone/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at akkjon@outlook.de.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team via creating an issue.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further